sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

 - [GrapheneOS](https://grapheneos.org/)
   - I've been testing out GrapheneOS for over a year now and am thoroughly impressed with how far the usability has come since the beginning of 2022.
 The [Sandboxed Google Play Service](https://grapheneos.org/usage#sandboxed-google-play) enables better support for apps than microG and works seamlessly once installed.
 If you want a bit more security to go with the privacy, consider trying out GrapheneOS.
 - [CalyxOS](https://calyxos.org/)
-  - I've long been a huge fan of CalyxOS, have run it for almost a year, and am a financial supporter of the [Calyx Institute](https://calyxos.org/), the non-profit organization behind CalyxOS.
+  - I've long been a huge fan of CalyxOS, ran it for almost a year, and am a financial supporter of the [Calyx Institute](https://calyxos.org/), the non-profit organization behind CalyxOS.
 CalyxOS is an incredibly powerful tool, one that takes the open-source Android operating system created by Google and strips Google's tracking and services out of it, and then builds it back up with a focus on user privacy and FOSS app stores (like F-Droid).
-  - For more on CalyxOS and my experience/recommendations, see my blog post ["Switching to CalyxOS"]({{< ref "/content/posts/switching-to-calyxos.md" >}}).
+  - For more on CalyxOS and my experience/recommendations, see my blog post ["Switching to CalyxOS"]({{< ref "/posts/switching-to-calyxos.md" >}}).

 ### 11. Use a more privacy-conscious desktop operating system